Kate Bolton Bonnici

 BIO

-Dr. Kate Bolton Bonnici grew up in Alabama and holds degrees from Harvard, NYU Law, UC Riverside (MFA), and UCLA (PhD).
+Dr. Kate Bolton Bonnici grew up in Alabama and holds degrees from Harvard, NYU Law (JD), UC Riverside (MFA), and UCLA (PhD).
 Her debut collection, Night Burial, won the 2020 Colorado Prize for Poetry.
-Her work has appeared or is forthcoming in the Georgia Review, Image, Arts & Letters, Tupelo Quarterly, Manifold, Southern Humanities Review, CounterText, Exemplaria, and elsewhere.
-She is a Visiting Assistant Professor of English at Pepperdine University.
+Her second collection, A True & Just Record, was published by Boiler House Press/Beyond Criticism Editions (2023).
+Her work has appeared in The Georgia Review, The Maine Review, Image, Arts & Letters, Tupelo Quarterly, Southern Humanities Review, CounterText, Exemplaria, and elsewhere.
+She is an Assistant Professor of English at Pepperdine University.